vkaykun/Multi-Agent-DAO/README.md

   - Subscriptions, cross-process event hooking.
 - AgentMessage, BaseContent, Room IDs, DistributedLock interfaces are also defined in types/base.ts.

+### Advanced Concurrency and Locking

+- **DistributedLock** objects (stored as memory entries) to ensure that no two agents simultaneously modify critical data (e.g., a proposal, a treasury balance).
+- **Versioned memory types**: For certain records (like proposals) that require linear updates and potential rollback or conflict checks.
+- **Nested transactions** and concurrency** checks** in `withTransaction()`, so if a memory update fails partway through, the system can roll back.

+---

 ## Scripts / Entry Points
 There are four main script files, each starting one of the specialized agents: